Using an authentication server

 }'

-1. Whenever EmailEngine needs to authenticate that user, it makes an HTTP requests to your "authentication server" and provides the account id as the query argument.
+1. Whenever EmailEngine needs to authenticate that user, it makes an HTTP request to your "authentication server" and provides the account ID as the query argument.
 Whatever your server returns for the authentication info (which should include the access token) will then be used to authenticate that connection.

 In general, the protocol for the authentication server is the following: